hcerim/Funk/README.md

 Funk implements many concepts from functional programming languages to reduce code size and most importantly help developers write **honest** bug-free code.

 Many agree that code is a liability where each line is a **commitment** and an **asset**.
 By using Funk you reduce the code size, end up with less commitment and keep all the good parts.
 Funk helps developers write code in a declarative rather than in an imperative way.
 It offers structures for representing and working with objects in a functional way.
 It introduces pattern matching for earlier versions of C#.
 It also provides extensions for working with immutable types painlessly.
 Expressions become a natural way of writing code where statements can be completely omitted.

-For a detailed guide check out the [Thesis paper](/Files/Funk.pdf).

 ## Installation